 It is important that you know if you are eligible to vote and if you are to make sure you are registered to vote at your address.
-If you have moved house you need to Register to Vote , even if you pay Council Tax at your new property.
+If you have moved house you need to Register to Vote , even if you pay Council Tax at your new property, because nobody is automatically registered to vote.
 Registering is easy - you can register online or you can call the elections office for a paper form to be posted to you.
 You will need your national insurance number, date of birth and address.
 Please follow the links below to find out more:

 The electoral register is updated every month and these updates are also sent to credit reference agencies once a month.
 There are cut-off dates listed below so you can see the deadlines that apply to each monthly update.
 Most applications go through without needing evidence of identity (this is done via your national insurance number and date of birth) but sometimes ID is needed and you will be notified in writing if this applies to you.